-The Dermatology Institute of Southern California has performed thousands of successful mole removal procedures on Beverly Hills and Santa Monica patients.
-While moles are very common and usually harmless, if you have moles that vary in shape, size and texture, it’s important to see a dermatologist regularly to check for signs of malignant melanoma.
-People with lots of dark irregular moles may have a greater chance of developing skin cancer.
-They should also learn to do regular self-examinations, looking for changes in the color, size or shape of their moles or the appearance of new moles.
+The Dermatology Institute of Southern California has performed thousands of successful mole removal treatment procedures for patients across Los Angeles and nearby areas including Beverly Hills and Santa Monica.
+While moles are very common and usually harmless, if you have moles that vary in shape, size, and texture, it is important to see a dermatologist in Los Angeles regularly to check for signs of malignant melanoma.

 Our dedicated team of dermatologists is qualified to perform skin biopsies and advanced procedures such as Mohs micrographic skin cancer surgery.
-In addition to performing a skin care self-examination, we recommend that patients see their dermatologist annually for a full body mole examination.
+In addition to performing skin care self-examinations, we recommend patients in Los Angeles schedule yearly full body mole examinations.

 What is a Mole (Nevus)?